rishiwadhwa0/Popping-Bubbles/DEVELOPMENT.md

 -Seems like for drawBitString() there's no way to change the font.
 I will have to work with small text size for testing.

 -Have decided to keep the parsing in the setup since I only need to do this once.
 However, to draw the bubbles I will use the draw or update methods.

+-For organizing my data, I have decided to go for a vector that stores a bunch of bubbles.